VHAINNOVATIONS/Maternity-Tracker/README.md

           Select HOSPITAL LOCATION: Select the Dashboard Hospital Location

 *This is required for configuring the dashboard to use maternity related TIU notes, if not completed the dashboard will be unable to save a note and will have to be configured manually.
 Otherwise, the location can be changed after installation.
-In either case, the edits can be accomplished through FileMan via the DSIO TITLE CONFIGURATION file.
-To run post installation again you can “D ^DSIO99” at programmer prompt (without quotes).*
+In either case, the edits can be accomplished through FileMan via the WEBM TITLE CONFIGURATION file.
+To run post installation again you can “D ^WEBM99” at programmer prompt (without quotes).*

 #### Post Installation
 *DDCSFramework.bpl* is a Delphi package used for created new DDCS Forms.
 If you are not a developer and don’t plan on creating new DDCS Forms then you don’t need this file.

 User Setup
 ----------
-- Assign the Menu Context DSIO DDCS CONTEXT to users needing access to the DDCS Form Templates (DDCS Forms).
+- Assign the Menu Context WEBM DDCS CONTEXT to users needing access to the DDCS Form Templates (DDCS Forms).
-- Assign the Menu Context DSIO GUI CONTEXT to users needing access to the MCC Dashboard.
+- Assign the Menu Context WEBM GUI CONTEXT to users needing access to the MCC Dashboard.
-- Assign the Menu Context DSIO MAIN to users needing access to the VistA side configuration options.
+- Assign the Menu Context WEBM MAIN to users needing access to the VistA side configuration options.

 *From the “Systems Manager Menu” option...*